 Read Acts 11 today.

 Barnabas emerged at the end of today’s chapter.
-He was sent from Jerusalem here when the church their heard about all that God was doing at Antioch (vv.
+He was sent to Antioch from Jerusalem when the Jerusalem church heard about all that God was doing at Antioch (vv.
 22-24).
-We’ve actually met this man before in Acts 4.
+We’ve actually met Barnabas before in Acts 4.
 His real name is “Joseph” (Acts 4:36) but was nicknamed “Barnabas” because he was always so encouraging.
 He’s the guy who sold some property and gave all the money to the church which led Ananias and Sapphira to do what they did in Acts 5.

 Barnabas also showed up in Acts 9:27 and he persuaded the church to accept Saul after his conversion.
 Now, here in Acts 11, when he saw how much God was doing in Antioch, he went and found Saul so that Saul could contribute to the growth and strengthening of that church (Acts 11:25-26).